SaifSabban/SevenSegmentClock/README.md

 <img src="SevenSegClock_Schematic.png">
 Preferably, you'd first connect everything via a breadboard and ensure everything is working.

-Lastly, when everything is running as intended, solder the brass rods and resistor to the Particle Photon.
+Lastly, when everything is running as intended, solder the brass rods and resistors to the Particle Photon.
 This can be done in your way, be creative if you want.

 ## Personalising The Clock